There are a lot of things in sport you can't control.

-- Dosage (25-30sec) of gently holding in each position
+- Limit dosage to (25-30sec) of gently holding in each position

-- The correct stretches (we think the crouching three are the best for team sport and ball sport athletes)
+- Use the correct stretches (we think the crouching three are the best for team sport and ball sport athletes)

-- And follow the stretches up with a proper activation and dynamic warm-up series.
+- Follow the stretches up with a proper activation and dynamic warm-up series.

-We also wrote an article on the power of stretching Increase Your Vertical Leap in Less than 10 minutes a day.
-Worth a read.
+We also wrote an article on the power of stretching here: Increase Your Vertical Leap in Less than 10 minutes a day.